 Oh, the places you can go in America!
 These epic destinations come with bragging rights, from epic natural wonders to big city adventures, and legendary theme parks to bucket-list beaches.
 These are the best summer vacations in the U.S. for families.

 1. Disney World, FL

 It really is worth caving in and planning a Disney vacation while the kids are still young.
-You’ll never forget the look on their faces when they see the Cinderella Castle for the first time or get to hug their favorite Disney character.
+You’ll never forget the look on their faces when they see Cinderella’s Castle for the first time or get to hug their favorite Disney character.
 And the fully immersive worlds of Star Wars, Avatar, and Toy Story feel truly magical, even to adults.
-Professional-calibre stage shows and fun parades give you a break from walking and help ward off the inevitable midday meltdowns at the “Happiest Place on Earth.”
+Professional-caliber stage shows and fun parades give you a break from walking and help ward off the inevitable midday meltdowns at the “Happiest Place on Earth.”
 Every enchanting activity—from roller coasters to animal encounters or character dining at restaurants where, thankfully, you can get a beer—is a dream come true.

 Recommended Hotel: Walt Disney World Swan and Dolphin Resort

 If your ultimate family vacation is one spent wearing flip flops every day, then head for North Carolina’s Outer Banks.
 Nearly entirely free of big box stores and fast food, Highway 12 links a stretch of barrier islands where you’re never far from a beautiful sandy beach.
 Kids can walk up the hill to the windy spot where the Wright Brothers first flew.
 Ocean breezes power kite boarding and keep kids cool as they play on the East Coast’s largest sand dune or climb lighthouse staircases along the coast.
 Discover maritime history listening to stories of shipwrecks, rescues, and Blackbeard the pirate at the Graveyard of the Atlantic Museum.